Junior corner from Miami, Fla.

 Navy vs. Notre Dame FB 11-1-14

-Dan O’Brien is in his second year coaching the outside linebackers, assisting Justin Davis.
+Dan O'Brien is in his second year at the Naval Academy and in his first season coaching the defensive backs with Keith Jones.
+Last year, O'Brien coached the outside linebackers with Justin Davis.

 Navy finished the 2014 campaign with an 8-5 record, qualified for a bowl game for the 11th time in the last 12 years, won a bowl game for just the ninth time in school history (beat San Diego State, 17-16, in the Poinsettia Bowl), won a bowl game in back-to-back years for the second time in school history and defeated Army for a series-record 13th consecutive year.
 Head coach Ken Niumatalolo (57-35, .620) became the all-time winningest coach in school history in 2014, passing George Welsh, when Navy defeated Army for a record 13th-consecutive time.
 The victory over the Black Knights also made Niumatalolo the first coach in the history of the Army-Navy game to start his coaching career 7-0 against the other Academy.